GeorgeG518/MTSU-CSCI-4600-Summer-2022/README.md

 ### Linear Algebra 2nd Edition by Lipschutz
 * I got this book at Goodwill a few years ago before I went to college.
 I haven't had a LA class so it will be used as reference for any kind of stuff pertaining to it that

+### Numerical Methods for Scientific Computing
+* It has code examples in Julia, Python and also Matlab.
+Very nice book that is available for free here: https://www.equalsharepress.com/media/NMFSC.pdf

 ## Online: